Turnout

 Increase in Substantial Gainful Activity (SGA) Limits: What It Means for Applicants

 This change is significant.
-It allows applicants to boost their earnings without jeopardizing their disability assistance.
-By understanding these new limits, you can make informed choices about returning to work or supplementing your income while still receiving essential support.
+It allows applicants to earn income without jeopardizing their disability assistance.
+By understanding these limits, you can make informed decisions about earning or supplementing your income while still receiving essential support.

-As one financial advisor noted, "These adjustments not only enable greater earnings but also empower individuals to regain a sense of independence and stability."
+As one expert noted, "These changes not only enable greater earnings but also empower individuals to regain a sense of independence and stability."

-It's crucial for recipients of disability benefits to keep accurate records of their earnings and report them on their taxes to avoid any issues with the SSA.
+It's crucial for recipients of SSDI to keep accurate records of their earnings and report them on their taxes to avoid any issues with the SSA.
 Remember, you are not alone in this journey.
-Turnout is here to assist you in navigating these processes, utilizing trained nonlawyer advocates to help with Social Security Disability Insurance claims.
+There are resources available to help with navigating these changes.

 Each slice represents the new SGA limit for either non-blind or blind individuals.
 The size of the slice shows how much the limit has increased, helping you see the changes at a glance.